Share this:

 Viking Ship Museum Roskilde (2024): The Vikings in England by Barbara Højlund.

-According to the Anglo-Saxon Chronicle (ASC) and tradition: Viking commander Hubba/Ubba led an invasion on England around 865 CE, with Ivar the Boneless and Halfdan Ragnarsson.
+According to the Anglo-Saxon Chronicle (ASC) and tradition: Viking commander Hubba/Ubba led a large Viking invasion on England during 865 CE, along with his brothers Ivar the Boneless and Halfdan Ragnarsson.

 The "heathen army" wintered in East Anglia; they are recorded as moving on to capture York in 866 CE, which led to the death of King Aella of Northumbria.